 As pharmaceutical companies continue to embrace digital transformation, their highly sensitive, valuable information becomes even more at risk for cyberattacks.
 Today’s threat actors are better resourced and more capable of achieving their nefarious goals than ever before.
-In addition to hackers seeking financial gain, pharma companies also contend with the full capabilities of nation-states or other pharmaceutical companies with state sponsorship.
+In addition to hackers seeking financial gain, members of the pharmaceutical industry also contend with the full capabilities of nation-states or other pharmaceutical companies with state sponsorship.

-In the U.S., several government agencies joined forces early on to safeguard pharmaceutical companies that are developing a vaccine or working on manufacturing and distribution.
-That’s because it’s understood that the consequences of a successful breach are serious and may include contaminated drugs, stolen intellectual property (IP), the need to repeat clinical trials, damaged reputation, downtime, litigation and lost revenue.
+This threat became especially salient throughout 2020.
+In the U.S., several government agencies joined forces early on to safeguard pharmaceutical companies that were developing a vaccine or working on manufacturing and distribution.
+That’s because it’s understood that the consequences of a successful data breach are serious and may include contaminated drugs, stolen intellectual property (IP), the need to repeat clinical trials, damaged reputation, downtime, litigation, and lost revenue.

 To successfully defeat attacks aimed at the pharmaceutical industry, it’s important to understand some of the top threats they are facing.

 Traditionally, compliance requirements like HIPAA drove cybersecurity strategies in the pharma industry.
-However, in 2020, pharmaceutical leaders realize that approach is no longer sufficient enough.
+However, pharmaceutical leaders are beginning to realize that approach is no longer sufficient enough.
 In addition, pharmaceutical data breaches continue, therefore the need to take action is clear.
-There are a number of challenges to overcome within the industry.
+There are a number of challenges facing the pharmaceutical industry.

-1. A growing threat landscape: Thanks to the Internet of Things (IoT) and Industrial Internet of Things (IIoT) device integration via OT/IT convergence, the attack surface has greatly expanded.
-A number of other digital innovations are also contributing to the large number of attack targets available in pharma networks.
-These include cloud migrations, connected medicine and telehealth, the proliferation of endpoints and the massive surge in remote work.
+Thanks to the Internet of Things (IoT) and Industrial Internet of Things (IIoT) device integration via OT/IT convergence, the attack surface has greatly expanded.
+A number of other digital innovations are also contributing to the large number of attack targets within pharma networks.
+These include cloud migrations, connected medicine and telehealth, the proliferation of endpoints, and the massive surge in remote work.

-2. An increasingly complex network: For years, organizations have “bolted on” security point products needed to meet a specific security or compliance requirements.
+For years, organizations have “bolted on” security point products needed to meet specific security or compliance requirements.
 Consequently, a majority of pharma companies are faced with maintaining very complex security systems.
 There are a number of high-level problems with this beyond the security gaps inherent with this approach.

-3. Distributed networks and acquisitions: The growth-by-acquisition strategy can create security challenges because sometimes the acquisition targets do not possess adequate or easily-integrated security infrastructures.
+The growth-by-acquisition strategy can create security challenges because sometimes the acquisition targets do not possess adequate or easily integrated security infrastructures.
 Such acquisitions need to consider cybersecurity best practices as part of connecting to an already complex digital web.

-4. The cyber skills gap: The global shortage of cybersecurity professionals exceeds 4 million today, and the global cybersecurity workforce must grow at 145% annually to meet the demand for skilled cybersecurity talent.
+As of 2021, the global shortage of cybersecurity professionals exceeds 2.72 million.
 While pharma companies can be strategic about attracting and retaining top cybersecurity talent, people with these skills will be scarce for the foreseeable future, making it difficult—and expensive—to fill new positions.

 Traditionally, pharmaceutical companies have focused their security efforts on meeting compliance requirements.
 But the reality is that most organizations struggle to demonstrate comprehensive compliance – and data integrity is an important new requirement to address as digitalization takes hold.

 As digital innovation and business intelligence gains compel OT networks to converge with IT networks, OT networks are suddenly exposed to the entire threat landscape.
-These technology advances offer cyber criminals the opportunity to exploit inherited vulnerabilities.
+These technological advances offer cybercriminals the opportunity to exploit inherited vulnerabilities.

-There are multiple and ever-evolving cyber threats facing pharmaceutical companies, including compliance needs, nation-stated sponsored attackers and increasing network complexity.
+There are multiple and ever-evolving cyber threats facing pharmaceutical companies, including compliance needs, nation-state-sponsored attackers, and increasing network complexity.
 Rather than try to solve each issue separately, a better plan is to take a comprehensive architectural approach to network security.
 Such an approach provides the automation, visibility, and fast response to threats that easily demonstrate compliance and defeat attackers.